floydnoel/react-kit/static/media/README.21e67dca.md

 The second most important goal is _great documentation_.
 Every prop and argument should be documented and demonstrated, just like any good component library.
 Examples should be provided, and they be reflected in the snapshot tests.
 The documentation itself is a create-react-app project using only components available in this package.

 Other goals include offering built in support for VSCode-based tooling.
 Components and code should support VSCode debugging, [ESLint](eslint.org) linting, and [Prettier](prettier.io) formatting.
 Additionally, _rely on the fantastic open-source community_ of packages whereever possible.
 Writing the universe from scratch is not a goal of this project.
 I'd also like to make styling easy and flexible, while providing enough to make things look decent out of the box.
+Advanced features such as accessibility and internationalization should be supported.
+Mobile compatibility is also a priority.

 ## Status